 Scrolling through the recipes I’ve shared on Striped Spatula over the past two and a half years, it occurs to me that I really love Dijon mustard.

-From vinaigrettes and spreads, to sauce for beef tenderloin and braising bases for chicken, it’s one of those staple ingredients that I reach for by instinct without being entirely cognizant of how often I’m doing so.
+From vinaigrettes and spreads, to sauce for ff tenderloin and braising bases for chicken, it’s one of those staple ingredients that I reach for by instinct without being entirely cognizant of how often I’m doing so.

 Last month, a representative from one of my favorite mustard brands, La Maison Maille, offered to send me a sample of their new Rosemary Honey Mustard, a limited edition recipe for Summer 2016.